 2. Generate the key pair and self-signed certificate, and store these in the keystore (example.keystore).
-Set -keypass and -storepass to the same value: Cloudera Manager does not support different keypass and storepass values.
+Set -keypass to the same value as -storepass (Cloudera Manager does not support separate values for -keypass and -storepass.)

 Note: For CN, use the FQDN of the Cloudera Manager Server host to avoid a java.io.IOException: HTTPS hostname wrong exception.